actionagenda/actionagenda/privacy.md

 Your personal data is used to provide you our software, and to improve the product.
 Your personal data is not used for marketing purposes.
 We do not share, sell, barter, or rent your personal information publicly or with third-parties, except when required to by law.

-If you have any further questions about how we handle user data and personal information, feel free to contact us at [axagenda+privacy@gmail.com](mailto:axagenda+privacy@gmail.com).